ansibleguy76/ansibleforms/client/README.md

 npm run build
 ```
 ## Bundle into server code
 This will build and copy the dist folder to the server folder.
-You can can run 'npm run start' in the server folder.
+You can then run 'npm run start' in the server folder.
 ```
 npm run bundle
 ```